Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/incrementing-button/local-testing.md

 ![Docusaurus](/img/tutorials/incrementingbutton/IDE-success.png)

-And the state of our Button Contract changes, the current_clicker mutable state changes, and the counter is incremented by one.
+And the state of our button contract changes, the current_clicker mutable state changes, and the counter is incremented by one.

 ![Docusaurus](/img/tutorials/incrementingbutton/explorer-state-1.png)